A subset of MIPI I3C available for implementation without MIPI membership

 About MIPI I3C and I3C Basic

 MIPI I3C (and I3C Basic) can integrate mechanical, motion, biometric, environmental and any other type of sensor.
-It incorporates key attributes of the traditional I2C and SPI interfaces to provide a new, unified, high-performing, very low-power solution.
+These specifications incorporate key attributes of the traditional I2C and SPI interfaces to provide a new, unified, high-performing, very low-power solution.

 The technology is implemented on a standard CMOS I/O. It uses a two-wire interface, which reduces pin count and signal paths to offer system designers less complexity and more flexibility.
 It can also be used as a sideband interface to further reduce pin count.
 MIPI I3C supports a minimum data rate of 10 Mbps with options for higher performance high data rate modes, offering a substantial leap in performance and power efficiency compared with previous options.